Platoniq/decidim-module-centers/README.md

 Manage your centers and scopes so the users can be authorized over them.

+> NOTE: in development, not ready for production.

 ## Installation

 Add this line to your application's Gemfile: